RheingoldRiver/river.me/content/blog/rename-cargo-tables-safely.md

 It's still not a great experience for users because their data disappears.
 This can also break literally everything if you ever have store-query-store patterns.
 It's also more work than the earlier methods.

 ### Ctrl C, Ctrl V
+This is a way to have your old table running in parallel with your new table, but it has a lot of downsides, as you will see after the method is presented.
 #### The Method
 1. Create a new template with a copy-paste of the original table's declaration, except with the new name
 2. Copy-paste the `#cargo_store` block of code in every template that stores to the table